Earn College Credit While You Work

 Requirements

-To participate in Work Experience, students must:
+To participate in any Work Experience Education course, students must:

 • Have declared a major or career goal